Dispersive determination of neutrino mass ordering: QUARK MASSES AND THE CKM MATRIX

 \section{QUARK MASSES AND THE CKM MATRIX}

-It is apparent that Eqs.~(\ref{cons}) and (\ref{gij}) enforce the connections between the CKM matrix elements and the quark masses speculated in the literature, which will be confronted by the measured values below.
+It is apparent that Eqs.~(\ref{cons}) and (\ref{gij}) enforce the connections between the CKM matrix elements and the quark masses speculated in the literature, which will be confronted by the data below.
 With the unitarity of the CKM matrix, we rewrite these conditions for the $D$ meson, i.e., $c\bar u$-$\bar cu$ mixing as

 with the ratios

 for $m=1,0,-1$.
 The expression for $m=i$ is similar with $g_{ij}$ being substituted for $\Gamma_{ij}^{(m)}$ in Eq.~(\ref{Rij}).
 We will encounter real $W$-boson production as the massive quark mass exceeds the thresholds $m_W+m_i$, $m_W+m_j$ and $2m_W$, whose effects are not taken into account in Eq.~(\ref{aij}).
 However, these thresholds, much greater than the other scales in the box diagrams like $m_b$, are not expected to make an impact.
 For example, the region of $s'>m_W^2$ in Eq.~(\ref{gi}) contributes only about $10^{-4}$ of the coefficients $R_{dd}^{(i)}$ and $R_{ds}^{(i)}$.